Go to the home page for Live Well Cheshire East

 Home adaptations for people with disabilities

 For help with larger adaptations such as stair lifts, walk-in showers and ramps, a Disabled Facilities Grant (DFG) is available.
-To find out more about these grants, please visit the Disabled Facilities Grants page.
+To find out more about these grants, visit the disabled facilities grants page.

-The Independent Living Loan can be used to top up the Disabled Facilities Grant.
+The independent living loan can be used to top up the DFG.